usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (1) *General*.
 Generally, a public accommodation shall modify policies, practices, or procedures to permit the use of a service animal by an individual with a disability.
 (2) *Exceptions*.
 A public accommodation may ask an individual with a disability to remove a service animal from the premises if:

-(i) The animal is out of control and the animal's handler does not take effective action to control it; or (ii) The animal is not housebroken.
+(i) The animal is out of control and the animal's handler does not take effective action to control it; or<br>
+(ii) The animal is not housebroken.

 (3) *If an animal is properly excluded*.
 If a public accommodation properly excludes a service animal under &sect; 36.302(c)(2), it shall give the individual with a disability the opportunity to obtain goods, services, and accommodations without having the service animal on the premises.